telerik/xamarin-forms-docs/cloud-integration/amazon-web-services/connect-to-data-in-the-cloud/dynamo-db.md

 Create a new Xamarin.Forms application and add the required assemblies in order to use the controls from the **Telerik UI for Xamarin** suite.
 For the purpose of the example, we are going to use the [RadListView]({%slug listview-getting-started%}) control to show the different items available within our **DynamoDb** instance.

-Here is how the XAML layout is defined in our sample application
+Here is how the XAML layout is defined in our sample application:

 #### __[XAML] Example 1: XAML layout__